Doctrines/slack-bot/README.md

 ## Installation

 - Get a Bibles.org API key.
-- Host this node.js on a server.
+- Host this node.js script on a public, SSL server.
-- Create a slack command (e.g. `doctrine`) and point the request URL to the hosted server URL.
+- Create a slack command (e.g. `doctrine`) and point the command endpoint to the hosted server URL.

 ## Usage